 How do you groom your trails?

-Initially, all CAMBA trails were groomed by volunteers but we now pay the groomers.
-Some use their own equipment.
-Others use CAMBA-owned equipment.
-Most trails are groomed with a snowmobile pulling one of several implements designed to get the air out of the snow and compact it evenly.
-Tight, twisty single track requires something narrower and more maneuverable to pull the grooming implements, such as the two-wheel-drive Rokon brand motorcycle.
+Most trails are groomed by a paid grooming staff with a snowmobile pulling one of several implements designed to get the air out of the snow and compact it evenly.
 Our groomers use several grooming implements, depending on conditions, including implements from Wildcat Groomers, Yellowstone Track Systems and Tidd Tech.

 May I walk on groomed CAMBA trails?

-Yes, you can walk on groomed trails, but PLEASE wear snowshoes when you do.
+PLEASE only walk on groomed trails with snowshoes.
 Walking on groomed winter bike trails without snowshoes damages the groomed trail surface (just like walking on a groomed ski trail would) and diminishes the user experience for cyclists.
 If you find yourself walking up a hill while riding your bike, please be courteous and keep your footprints to the side of the trail.

 May I ride on any area ski trails?